streaming-university/draft-gurel-moq-track-switching/draft-gurel-moq-track-switching.md

 --- abstract

-This document defines a solution of switching tracks in media.
+This document defines a solution for switching tracks in media.
-More particularly, the solution provides a seamless switching that ensures there is no overlapping or gap between download and/or transmission of two tracks when they are alternatives to each other.
+More particularly, the solution provides a seamless switching that ensures there is no overlapping or gap between the download and/or transmission of two tracks when they are alternatives to each other.

 --- middle